-There are several ways to use them.
-They’re not perfect–they have some inherent quirks in how reliable they are and how they work–but they can be useful ways to find photos and accounts you want to see.
+There are several ways to use Instagram’s location byline.
+They’re not perfect—they have some inherent quirks in how reliable they are and how they work—but they can be useful ways to find photos and accounts you want to see.
 So here’s a rundown of how to use them.

 But first, I should point out one of the most important quirks: the usefulness of Instagram’s location features is directly related to how well users use them.
-That’s because the location is something that the user assigns (or omits), and there aren’t really any controls in place to make sure that they’re used consistently.
+That’s because the location is something that the user assigns (or doesn’t–it’s their choice), and there aren’t really any controls in place to make sure that they’re used consistently.